rithmschool/job_interview_algorithm_questions/README.md

   2. The folder name should be `kebab-case`, and should be named by the problem area first, rather than the specific problem (e.g. `binary-search-tree-lowest-common-ancestor`, not `lowest-common-ancestory-binary-search-tree`).
   3. If there is code that you anticipate being required across multiple different challenges (e.g. the starter classes for binary search trees), you can put that code inside of the `_starters` directory.

+Also, please note that not every problem you get asked will necessarily make for a good problem here.
+Sometimes you'll just be asked a ridiculously hard problem that involves data structures or problem solving strategies you knew nothing about.
+The goal here is to include problems that you think most of your classmates could solve, or will stretch their abilities in a satisfying way.
+If the problem is deemed too difficult, we may reject your PR.
+When in doubt, consult with an instructor before adding a problem!

 ## Running the tests

 To run the tests, make sure you have `jest` installed globally.
 You can run the tests for every problem by typing